 This makes the demands on the translators very great and tests their skills to the limit.
 This is certainly true in our fast-moving world, but it was also true hundreds of years ago for Martin Luther, who said: “I have undertaken to translate the Bible into German.
 This was good for me; otherwise I might have died in the mistaken notion that I was a learned fellow.”

 WHAT IS THE BIBLE?

 It may seem a silly question when first considered, but what is the Bible?
 It is a remarkable collection of books which contain an astonishing variety of literary styles.
-You will find historical narrative, songs, poems, prayers, lamentations, demands for justice and much more.
+You will find historical narrative, songs, poems, prayers, lamentations, demands for justice, and so much more in there.
 The Bible in our modern English is a translation of the Scriptures, a point picked up by Kendrick Grobel: “We need to remember that it is a translation, and not the Bible.
 Some who forgot this have engaged in violent debates about ‘what the Bible really says’ on the basis of details not found in the original text.”

-In the light of the above comments, it is useful to remember what the Bible writers were trying to communicate by their writings.
+In the light of the above, it is useful to remember what the Bible writers were trying to communicate by their writings.
 Making God’s truth available to modern English readers seems only to have given some people sticks with which to beat each other.
-Surely this is because more weight is being given the version of the Bible itself, rather than what it is trying to convey.
+Surely this is because more weight wasis being given to the version of the Bible itself, rather than what it was trying to convey.